osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 * Collaboration services.
 * Microsoft 365 tenant configuration.

-Because privileged access can have a significant impact on the environment, administrative permissions must be carefully controlled.
+Because of the potential impact of privileged access, administrative permissions must be carefully controlled.

 The primary objective is to ensure that:

-> **Administrative access is granted only to authorized personnel, for an appropriate purpose, and for no longer than necessary.**
+> **Administrative access is granted only to authorized personnel, for a legitimate purpose, and for no longer than necessary.**

 ---